Something old, something new, something borrowed, something blue.

 Borrowing from wood molding techniques they developed for movie sets, legendary designers Charles and Ray Eames crafted a modern, iconic chair from an old material ― plywood.
 The sculpted plywood eliminated the need for cushions and extra supports making the Eames chair comfortable, affordable and perfectly suited for homes and businesses.1

-With the same vision that made the Eames molded plywood chair a timeless classic, we bring business, brand and design together to challenge the status quo, reinvigorate stagnant brands, solve everyday problems and discover hidden growth opportunities.
-We create communications focused on ease of use, clarity of purpose and compelling design.
+With the same vision that made the Eames molded plywood chair a timeless classic, I bring business, brand and design together to challenge the status quo, reinvigorate stagnant brands, solve everyday problems and discover hidden growth opportunities.
+We create websites focused on ease of use, clarity of purpose and compelling design.